 How Do You Crumple Tie Dye With Multiple Colors?

 You can also crumple tie-dye your fabric using many different colors.
 It will give a better look to the material than using a single color.
-Once you’ve crumpled up your fabric and secured it with some rubber bands, start with the process of dyeing your fabric with multiple colors.
+Once you’ve crumpled up your fabric and secured it with some rubber bands, start by dyeing it with multiple colors.

 Use a squeeze bottle or a spray bottle to make this process easier.
 First, start by adding the base colors to the material.
 After that, ascend with the other colors from light to dark.
 Play around with the fabric by ascending the colors.
 It will also let you dye the fabric more freely.

 It will create more dyed spots on your fabric.
-You can also open a few of the folds so that the dye can penetrate a bit deeper into the fabric bundle.
+You can also open a few folds so the dye can penetrate deeper into the fabric bundle.
 You can also use your hands for the dye to penetrate the fabric.

 Tip: Do not be too afraid to add the colors of your choice to the fabric, but at the same time, don’t add more colors to the material.
 Otherwise, you’ll end up getting a muddy finish.